Tag Archives: JewishHistory

 Action Prompts:

 1.)
 Share your thoughts on how this page from Stayed On Freedom’s Call helps continuing empathy-building cooperation, and may also help, or hinder, inclusive thinking.
-(You can download the entire book for free here from The Internet Archive…)
+(You can download the entire book for free via the main menu, above, from The ShiraDest writings page…)

 Narrative and Prose Nonfiction,